infumap/infumap/docs/cli.md

 - **--text-extraction-concurrency (optional):** Override the configured number of concurrent PDF extraction requests for this process.
 - **--text-extraction-delay-secs (optional):** Sleep for this many seconds after each text extraction request in this process.
 Defaults to `0`.

+### fragments

+Build on-disk RAG fragment artifacts without starting the web server.
+The initial implementation writes fragments from the item `title` field only.
+This includes note text, since notes store their text in `title`.

+Options:

+- **-s --settings (optional):** Path to a toml settings configuration file.
+If not specified, `~/.infumap/settings.toml` will be assumed.
+- **--item-id (optional):** Build fragments only for this item.

 ## API Commands